MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/cmmi/guidance-bugs-issues-risks-field-reference-cmmi.md

 ms.date: 01/20/2017
 ---

-# Bugs, issues, and risks field reference (CMMI)
+# Bugs, issues, and risks in Azure Boards

 [!INCLUDE [temp](../../../includes/version-all.md)]

 The following fields track information about bugs, issues, and risks.
 These work item types are defined within the process template for the [CMMI process](../cmmi-process.md).

 ##  <a name="bugs"></a> Bug tracking fields
- These fields are neither reported nor indexed.
+ These fields are not reported or indexed.

 > [!div class="mx-tdCol2BreakAll"]
 > |**Field name**|**Description**|**Data type**|